 Browse Journals and Peer-Reviewed Series

-Aliso: A Journal of Systematic and Evolutionary Botany (Journals at Claremont)
+Aliso: A Journal of Systematic and Floristic Botany (Current Journals)

-Aliso: A Journal of Systematic and Evolutionary Botany is the open-access, peer-reviewed, scientific journal of Rancho Santa Ana Botanic Garden.
-International in scope, the journal specializes in plant evolutionary biology and systematics.
-Aliso also features papers on floristics and other facets of botanical research pertaining to the western United States and areas of comparable climate and vegetation.
+Aliso: A Journal of Systematic and Floristic Botany is the open-access, peer-reviewed, scientific journal of California Botanic Garden (formerly Rancho Santa Ana Botanic Garden).
+International in scope, the journal publishes original articles on systematic and evolutionary botany.
+Floristic studies pertaining to the western United States and areas of comparable climate and vegetation are also featured.

-Claremont-UC Undergraduate Research Conference on the European Union (Journals at Claremont)
+Claremont-UC Undergraduate Research Conference on the European Union (Current Journals)

 The European Union Center of California

 The European Union Center of California was founded in 1998 with the assistance of the European Commission.
 Based at Scripps College, the center conducts its programs cooperatively with the other members of the Claremont Colleges.
-The Center's mission is to advance public understanding of European integration and transatlantic relations through education, research and outreach.
+The Center's mission is to advance public understanding of European integration and transatlantic relations through education and research.

-The Claremont-UC Undergraduate Research Conference Publication compiles outstanding research papers by undergraduate students presented at the Claremont-UC Undergraduate Research Conference on the European Union, held annually at Scripps College and hosted by the European Union Center of California.
+The Claremont-UC Undergraduate Research Conference Journal is an open access journal and compiles outstanding research papers by undergraduate students presented at the Claremont-UC Undergraduate Research Conference on the European Union, held annually at Scripps College and hosted by the European Union Center of California.

-FIVE: The Claremont Colleges Journal of Undergraduate Academic Writing (Journals at Claremont)
+FIVE: The Claremont Colleges Journal of Undergraduate Academic Writing (Archived Journals)